top of page

 Become an Event Destination- An Asset to your Community

 Looking to cash in on the growing Wedding business in Northern California?
-There is a set of fundamentals to learn vastly different from general hospitality practices in order to create a special events venue.
-With growing competition, Event Management takes specific skills in marketing and logistics planning.
-If you're a restaurant, B & B or winery there is a potential niche market if you have open land, large banquet space or unique facilities which could be used for special events, in particular, weddings.
+In order to create a special events venue, you must learn a set of fundamentals that are vastly different from general hospitality practices.
+With growing competition, Event Management requires specific skills in marketing and logistics planning.
+If you're a restaurant, B&B, or winery, there is a potential niche market if you have open land, large banquet space, or unique facilities that could be used for special events, in particular, weddings.

-Beyond preliminary basics of researching and obtaining county permits and licensing one key to success is consulting with someone who knows the market nuances to develop marketing, planning, and best utilization of the event space.
-Working at times with a dozen 'team-players' in the event idiosyncrasies of logistics and time management, along with the benefits of restrictions and preferred vendors to create parameters for running a successful venue.
+Beyond the preliminary basics of obtaining county permits and licenses, one key to success is consulting with someone who knows the market nuances to develop marketing, planning, and the best utilization of the event space.
+Working at times with a dozen 'team players' in the event idiosyncrasies of logistics and time management, along with the benefits of restrictions and preferred vendors, to create parameters for running a successful venue.
+If you've never taken on this type of project I recommend hiring someone when has, either a current wedding or event planner, or someone who has great logistics management skills.
 Having great people skills is also a plus.

-If you've gotten beyond your local hurdles in the permit process you will need to develop specific plans for a variety of scenarios to create a top-notch wedding/event venue.
+If you've gotten beyond your local hurdles in the permit process you will need to develop specific plans for various scenarios to create a top-notch wedding/event venue.
 Consider the following as a sampling of areas to explore:

-Operations- Pricing: deposits as guarantees.
-Daily Tasks: scheduling walk-throughs with clients, event set up procedure, maintenance, vendor calls, and staffing.
-Contracts: limitations on use of buildings, grounds.
+Operations—Pricing: deposits are guaranteed.
+Daily Tasks include scheduling walk-throughs with clients, event set-up procedures, maintenance, vendor calls, and staffing.
+Contracts include limitations on the use of buildings and grounds.

 Equipment/Amenities- purchasing some items for added rental (vintage decor, flowers from your garden) vs. amenities provided in price (i.e. table, chairs, heat lamps)

-Vendors- every event requires the use of multitude outside vendors from caterers, to lighting, dinnerware rentals, etc. How to establish relationships with your particular needs, ie. delivery times, pick-up, and other restrictions which dictate operational impact.
+Vendors—Every event requires the use of many outside vendors, from caterers to lighting and dinnerware rentals.
+Learn how to establish relationships with vendors who meet your particular needs, i.e., delivery times, pick-up, and other restrictions that dictate operational impact.

 Rules / Terms of Contract- what your suppliers can and cannot do, what your event restriction entails from local codes on music volume to following ABC regulations and other rules pertinent to your situation- (i.e. no glassware in certain areas, use of open flames) Rules, and restrictions are critical for keeping public safe and your property in good condition.